setuvora/Oscillating-Boolean-Network-Generator/README.md

   (2) runs the network for t timesteps (with the initial condition being all nodes ON to provide sufficient stimulus to the system), and
   (3) heuristically determines whether a given network is capable of indefinite oscillation.

-Here are 30 networks (N=4, k=3) that produce indefinite oscillation, simulated over 10 timesteps. x-axis: nodes, y-axis (from top to botom): timesteps.
+Here are the simulations of 30 networks (N=4, k=3) that produce indefinite oscillation.
+Each network is simulated over 10 timesteps. x-axis: nodes, y-axis (from top to botom): timesteps.
 Blue corresponds to OFF and yellow corresponds to ON node status for each timestep.

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/44078648/179062753-a0786f84-5fbe-4b49-b835-bdcbafd351a5.png">